StefanoJin/ElaboratoJin/test/lib/googletest/docs/FAQ.md

 frameworks for writing C++ tests, and we have tremendous respect for the developers and users of them.
-We don't think there is (or will be) a single best framework - you have to pick the right tool for the particular task you are tackling.
+We don't think there is (or will be) a single best framework - you have to pick the right tool for the particular activity you are tackling.

 We created Google Test because we couldn't find the right combination of features and conveniences in an existing framework to satisfy _our_